-The Windows Vista and Windows 7 operating systems include a basic connectivity driver for Windows Mobile powered devices.
+The Windows Vista, Windows 7, 8, and 8.1 operating systems include a basic connectivity driver for Windows Mobile and Windows Embedded Handheld powered devices.
 This driver allows you to transfer files from the device to your computer.

-To install software onto a Windows Mobile powered device, or to use the more advanced desktop synchronization features with your device, you must install Windows Mobile Device Center 6 onto your office computer.
+To install software onto a mobile device, or to use the more advanced desktop synchronization features with your device, you must install Windows Mobile Device Center 6 onto your office computer.

-You can download the Windows Mobile Device Center from www.microsoft.com/windowsmobile/devicecenter.mspx.
+You can download the Windows Mobile Device Center from http://support.microsoft.com/kb/931937.